Storm King School: Signature programs

-The Storm King Cup is awarded to a SKS student each year, during commencement, “to encourage high ideals, manly sport, tenacity of purpose, earnest behavior, fair play, and true chivalry.
+The Storm King Cup is awarded to a SKS student each year, during commencement, "to encourage high ideals, manly sport, tenacity of purpose, earnest behavior, fair play, and true chivalry."

-College placement

-Storm King graduates attend some of the top universities in the United States, including Cornell University, University of Chicago, and Harvard University.

 Co-curricular activities

-In addition to traditional academic courses and ESL, The Storm King School offers theater and visual arts, music, dance, sports, and various clubs and community service.
+In addition to traditional academic courses and ESL, the Storm King School offers theater and visual arts, music, dance, sports, and various clubs and community service programs.

 Arts

-The Storm King School's arts program includes Studio Art, Ceramics, Photography, Filmmaking, Fashion Design, Acting, Stagecraft, music, voice, dance, and much more.
+The Storm King School's arts program includes Studio Art, Ceramics, Photography, Filmmaking, Fashion Design, Acting, Stagecraft, music, voice, and dance.
 Facilities include the 230-seat Walter Reade Jr. Theatre, the Allison Vladimir Art Center.

 Athletics

 The Storm King School has a full athletic curriculum and competes in the New England Prep School Athletic League and competes in 18 different sports and activities.
 Storm King fields 26 teams at the varsity, junior varsity, and club level and is a member of The Hudson Valley Athletic League (HVAL) and The New England Private School Athletic Council (NEPSAC).
 Storm King is a member of the Positive Coaching Alliance.

-In recent years, the boys' soccer, wrestling and basketball teams have gained prominence as some of the top teams in New York and New England Class D competition; the basketball team won the New England Prep title in 2016 and 2017 and was the top ranked team in NEPSAC class C in 2020.
-In Fall of 2019, the girls volleyball team won the prestigious New England Prep School Class D championship.